atomone-hub/genesis/README.md

 Say when you auto-stake $ATOM1 through this sanctioned mechanism, you get
 $phATOM.
-In order to incentivize the usage of $phATOM, the AtomOne hub offers a trade that makes $phATOM deflationary: non-atom rewards nor taxes are applied to auto-staked $ATOM1 bonded $phATOM holders, and with the right conversion equation (which adjusts for $ATOM1 inflation) we can construct a perfectly fixed
-$phATOM supply (say of 1 billion $phATOMs) no matter how many $ATOM1s bond to
+In order to incentivize the usage of $phATOM, the AtomOne hub offers a trade that makes $phATOM deflationary: *non-atom rewards are taxed with an immutable cap, but inflated atoms are not* for $ATOM1 bonded $phATOM holders, and with the right conversion equation (which adjusts for $ATOM1 inflation) we can construct a perfectly fixed $phATOM supply (say of 1 billion $phATOMs) no matter how many $ATOM1s bond to $phATOMs.
-$phATOMs.

 Should this "more monetary" construction of the fixed supply ("deflationary")
 $phATOM token incentivize a large liquid supply, it becomes more susceptible to